sempare/sempare-delphi-template-engine/docs/whitespace-removal.md

 ## Whitespace Removal

-v1.7.0 introduces some new concepts is still experimental and will change slightly.
-The new behaviour that will be provided in an v1.7.1 is described in the 'general notes' below.

 Removing whitespace is a tricky problem in templates.
 In the template engine, attempts have been made to address this in a number of ways.

-     1          2
-    <% if a = 1 -%>
-       a
-       b
-    <% end %>

-2... when a newline is reached, action is applied to everything to the left 1... from the newline, the action is applied
+There are statements such as __ignorenl__ and __ignorews__ which allow for new lines and whitespaces to be stripped respectively.

+Further, on the context, there are various options: __eoStripRecurringNewlines__, __eoTrimLines__, __eoStripRecurringSpaces__ and __eoConvertTabsToSpaces__.

+Below are some other ways in which hints can be provided to help trip whitespace and newlines.

 ### Using script tag hints